Painting a Kitchen Table with Chalk Paint

 Another must-do so your paint adheres and lasts on your kitchen table is priming.
 Priming wood for painting serves to block any stains or discoloration that may bleed through your painted finish, as well as creating a strong foundation for the paint to stick to.

 I used a clear shellac primer in a spray can for this project.
 It’s one of the best primers to stop tannin bleed, which you definitely need to prevent any stains from seeping through.
-If you skip priming with a stain blocking primer and wonder why is yellow coming through paint, then I gotta tell you, it’s because of bleedthrough.
-So make sure you prime with a good stain blocking primer!
+And it’s one of the best primer for chalk paint options!

 To really tackle those stains, I applied 2 coats of clear shellac primer and let it dry overnight so that the knots and stains were completely sealed and dried.
 Now it’s painting time!